jeaneigsi/GOT2.0_cpp/README.md

 ### How used the repo :

-The tensors files are images elbeddings in pytorch format. if you want :
+The tensors files are images embeddings in pytorch format. if you want :
 **Run inference**
 ```bash
 python main.py